Exo-TiC/ExoTiC-ISM/paper/paper.md

 calculated using the weights by marginalising over the fit parameters using each systematic model.
 This can then be performed for each lightcurve constructed at each wavelength from the measured spectrum, resulting in the measured transmission spectrum of the exoplanet.
-This method is different from evaluating each systematic model independently and selecting the ``best'' one purely by minimising the scatter of its residuals as that would not include a penalisation for increased model complexity nor information from similarly likely systematic corrections.
+This method is different from evaluating each systematic model independently and selecting the “best” one purely by minimising the scatter of its residuals as that would not include a penalisation for increased model complexity nor information from similarly likely systematic corrections.
 As the authors of the original method paper state [@wakeford2016]: “The use of marginalisation allows for transparent interpretation and understanding of the instrument and the impact of each systematic [model]